ddnexus/pagy/docs/extras/limit.md

 ==- `pagy_limit_selector_js(pagy, **vars)`

+!!!warning Not for KeysetForUI instances!

+This helper doesn't make sense, and doesn't work with `Pagy::KeysetForUI` instances.
+!!!

 This helper provides a limit selector UI, which allows the user to select any arbitrary limit per page (below the `:limit_max` number) in a numeric input field.
 It looks like:

 <span>Show <input type="number" min="1" max="100" value="20" style="padding: 0; text-align: center; width: 3rem;"> items per
 page</span>